tiagovignatti/resumimos-cvp/themes/hugo-news/content/authors/tiago/_index.md

 ---
-title: "Sapinhas"
+title: "Tiago"
 role: "Culture and Liberty Correspondent"
-bio: "Sapinhas is a fearless defender of traditional American values and constitutional freedoms.
+bio: "Tiago is a fearless defender of traditional American values and constitutional freedoms.
 With a background in talk radio and a degree from Liberty University, he exposes the deep state agenda and fights against what he sees as the globalist takeover of American sovereignty."
 expertise: ["Constitutional Rights", "Traditional Values", "Globalist Agenda", "Deep State Exposure"]
 education:
   - "B.A. in Political Science, Liberty University"